Malaysian Trades Union Congress: Recent leadership disputes

-In 2018, MTUC president Abdul Halim Mansor and secretary-general J Solomon traded barbs when supporting opposing coalitions in Malaysia’s general election.
+In 2018, MTUC president Abdul Halim Mansor and secretary-general J Solomon traded barbs when supporting opposing coalitions in Malaysia's general election.

 Solomon claimed that the Barisan National coalition was interfering in MTUC by getting Halim to endorse them, but at the same time, he urged members to vote for the rival Pakatan Harapan.

 In September 2019, there was a tie in the election for MTUC president with Abdul Halim and Mohd Jafar Majid (National Union of Telekom Employees chief) ended up with the same number of votes.
 The leadership was paralysed until 2022 when Jafar sent a letter to the Registar of Societies to say he was pulling out of the race. leaving the president's post to Abdul Halim.

-In August 2023, the Shah Alam High Court declared the 2022 MTUC triennial delegates’ conference null and void for violation of several provisions in its constitution.
+In August 2023, the Shah Alam High Court declared the 2022 MTUC triennial delegates' conference null and void for violation of several provisions in its constitution.
 After several months, the MTUC general council unanimously decided to retract its appeal over the matter, but MTUC secretary-general Kamarul Baharin Mansor admitted that the internal conflict has somewhat rendered the organisation powerless and weak.

-Industrial relations expert R. Nagiah said in the past, about 20% of the nation’s overall workforce were union members, but the number had plummeted to 6.2% by 2024.
+Industrial relations expert R. Nagiah said in the past, about 20% of the nation's overall workforce were union members, but the number had plummeted to 6.2% by 2024.

-On Feb 4, 2025 a group of MTUC officials announced that it had removed Mohd Effendy Abdul Ghani as its president.
+On 4 February 2025 a group of MTUC officials announced that it had removed Mohd Effendy Abdul Ghani as its president.

 It said he was no longer authorised to use, represent or attend any events or meetings organised by the union, and was also barred from contesting for any MTUC positions for the next two terms.

-“Any statements issued by Effendy after this no longer represent MTUC,” claimed Dauzkaply Nor Ghazali said in a statement in which he named himself acting president.
+"Any statements issued by Effendy after this no longer represent MTUC," claimed Dauzkaply Nor Ghazali said in a statement in which he named himself acting president.

 However Effendy claimed that the action to remove him was illegal.

+On 7 May 2026, MTUC was ordered by the Registrar of Societies to be temporarily dissolved after it has failed to submit several requested documentations and financial records.
+Following the temporary dissolution, multiple unions under the Labour Law Reform Coalition are working to form a new trade federation called the Malaysian Federation of Trade Unions.
+On 7 August, the Shah Alam High Court suspended MTUC's temporary dissolution.